atErik/Transpiler.and.similar.List/README.md

-# Transpiler.and.similar.List
+# Transpiler.And.Similar.List

 List Of Transpilers, TransCompilers, Decompilers, etc &amp; similar &amp; related tools/apps.
-( History : I created a [question](https://stackoverflow.com/questions/64180191/) in StackOverflow, where i have initially asked Which transpiler can convert `"Go"` source-code into `"C"` source-code, and then i had to change question & ask : Which transpiler (out of four specific transpiler) can convert from `Go` to `C/C++` and can still keep (almost all) high-level algorithms & structures used in source-code , fairly accurately same/intact in output source-code .
-And this project/data borned from that research, so later when StackOverflow's `"PRO-GOOGLE"` & `"PRO-GO"` evil mods ganged-up on the Quesiton+Answer & deleted it , i had to publish from github here & improve it here. )
+( History : I created a [question](https://stackoverflow.com/questions/64180191/) in StackOverflow(SO), where i have initially asked Which transpiler can convert `"Go"` source-code into `"C"` source-code, and then i had to change question & ask : Which transpiler (out of four specific transpiler) can convert from `Go` to `C/C++` and can still keep (almost all) high-level algorithms & structures used in source-code , fairly accurately same/intact in output source-code .
+And this project/data borned from that research, so later when StackOverflow's `"PRO-GOOGLE"` & `"PRO-GO"` do-evil mods ganged-up on my Quesiton+Answer & deleted it (vote to undelete [here](https://stackoverflow.com/users/recently-deleted-questions/3553808)) , i had to publish from this github project, & improve it here. )

 <a name="License"></a>
-<div width="100%"><b>LICENSE of this project "Transpiler.and.similar.List":</b><br />
+<div width="100%"><b>LICENSE of this project "Transpiler.And.Similar.List":</b><br />
- "Transpiler.and.similar.List" project pages, info, data, file, etc are <b>Released with following combined LICENSE(s) + RESTRICTIONs + PERMISSIONs:</b><dl>
+ "Transpiler.And.Similar.List" project pages, info, data, file, etc are <b>Released with following combined LICENSE(s) + RESTRICTIONs + PERMISSIONs:</b><dl>
  <dd>
   <b class="b">•</b> Do Not Use This To Kill/Harm/Violate (or Steal-from)(Any) Human/Community,Earth,etc.<br />
-  <b class="b">•</b> Do Not Use Any Data/File From This Project Into Military,Offense/Attack Forces,etc.<br />
+  <b class="b">•</b> Do Not Use Any Data/File From This Project Into Military/Offense/Attack/Killing Forces,etc.<br />
   <b class="b">•</b> Do Not Use Any Data/File From This Project To File LawSuit Against Someone Who Uses It/Derivative To Save/Protect Life,Liberty,Privacy,Community,Earth,etc.<br />
   <b class="b">•</b> GNU Affero General Public License Version 3
   (<a href="https://www.gnu.org/licenses/agpl-3.0.html" target="_blank">AGPL v3</a>).<br />